Wacky-Mole/pfsense-analytics/README.md

 sudo docker-compose up -d
 ```

 Note: graylog will be built the first time you run docker-compose.
-The below step is only for updating the GeiLite DB.
+The below step is only for updating the GeoLite DB.
 To update the geolite.maxmind.com GeoLite2-City database, simply run:
 ```
 cd ./Docker